 An executor is held a higher standard of behavior and is expected to act in an honest, fair and ethical manner.
 If a New York executor breaches their fiduciary duty, the executor could be held legally liable for any losses suffered by the estate or beneficiaries.
 An executor in New York can be removed by the beneficiaries for breach of fiduciary duty and could be subject to restitution of any financial losses to the estate and beneficiaries, as well as face criminal charges if the executor committed any crimes such as embezzlement of estate assets.

 Acting an executor is a big responsibility, especially if an estate is large and has substantial assets.
-That is why some spouses or family members decide they do not want to take on the job, and end up resigning and hiring an attorney or other personal representative to replace them and administer the estate.
+That is why some spouses or family members decide they do not want to take on the job and end up resigning and hiring an attorney or another personal representative to replace them and administer the estate.

 If you wish to speak to hire a New York estate attorney to assist you with your duties as executor, call the Law Offices of Albert Goodwin at (212) 233-1233.